 All Regina elementary students grades 1st – 5th attend music once every three days for a 40-minute period.
 Kindergarten meets twice every three days for 20 minutes.
 Sixth graders also have music once every three days and meet with our 6th -12th grade music teacher.
 Students in grades 1st – 5th perform at the Christmas and spring concerts in addition to singing in monthly masses.
 Sixth graders perform with the 5th and 6th grade bands at Christmas and in the spring.
 All elementary students gather together to sing as a form of prayer the week before a scheduled Mass.

 Fifth and sixth grade students may join band and take instrumental weekly music lessons.
 Each band conducts a full group rehearsal once a week.
 The band performs a concert at Christmas and during the spring.
 The fifth and sixth grade band students also perform in a concert with the high school bands in March.

 Regina has its own orchestra program.
 Fourth grade students may start lessons on the violin, viola, cello, or bass with a lessons once a week and a group rehearsal once a week during the school day.
 Fifth and sixth graders have lessons once a week and rehearsals twice a week during the school day.
 With the addition of the junior high/high school orchestra program in 2011-2012, Regina students now have a 4-12 orchestra program available to them.
 The orchestras perform a winter concert in December, a spring concert in April, and Masses and other special occasions throughout the year.

 Artist in Residence

 Regina promotes the arts through field trips as well.
-With a thriving arts community in Iowa City, various grade levels will take advantage of these great opportunities.
-In recent years, grade levels have visited the Old Creamery Theater in Amana and Orchestra Iowa’s Elementary Concert series.
+With a thriving arts community in the Iowa City area, various grade levels will take advantage of these great opportunities.
+In previous years, elementary grade levels have visited Hancher Auditorium, Orchestra Iowa’s Elementary Concert series, and the Old Creamery Theater in Amana.

 PISA – Parents in Support of the Arts